Belarus' Soviet-era economy still propped up by Moscow | DW | 25.08.2020

 According to World Bank figures, between 2000 and 2013 the poverty rate fell from 60 to just 5%, compared with an average of 14% for Europe and the Central Asian region.
 It may not be wealthy, but income inequality in Belarus is lower than in Russia and Ukraine.

 "This economic model is, however, outdated and inefficient," economist Klaus-Jürgen Gern from the Kiel Institute for the World Economy, told DW.
-He stresses that deep reforms are required to modernize the economy to further improve living standards in the world's 72nd-largest economy.
+He stresses that deep reforms are required to modernize the world's 72nd-largest economy and further improve living standards.
 At the same time, he doubts whether a major remodeling would occur under President Alexander Lukashenko's leadership.

 Belarus' dependence on energy-rich Russia is ever more evident as the country's worst-ever political crisis unfolds in the wake of Lukashenko's disputed August 9 election win.